ALavault/alavault.github.io/_posts/2020-07-24-mixing_tuto_8_my_first_mix.md

 ## Bonus : My favourite references

+Here is a little list with the title and why I use them.

+* Avenged Sevenfold - The Stage (toms and low end quality)
+* Avenged Sevenfold - Natural Born Killer (4-on-the-floor beat, low end)
+* Dream Theater - This Is The Life (ballad, synth and dynamic changes)
+* Dream Theater - On the Backs of Angels (mid-tempo, synth and dense arrengement)
+* 3 Days Grace - The Mountain (Raw and dark sound, drum levels)
+* Stratovarius - Nemesis (Synth and guitars balance)
+* Stratovarius - Unbreakable (Low tuning chuging guitars and synths)
+* Silona - Learning How to Fly (Female vocals, atmospheric elements)
+* Scorpions - Rock You Like a Hurricane [2011 version] (minimalist style of arrangement, punch)
+* Accept - Teutonic Terror/Pandemix (tight rock sound)
+* Brand X - A Longer April (in case of jazz)

 ---

 Do you have questions ?
 Or some interesting comments ?
 Click [here](mailto:apeiron.prod@gmail.com?subject=[Simple Music]) to write a mail.